gpozzi/machine-learning/projects/house_price_prediction/README.md

 All the requirements will be given in the requirements.txt file.
 To install, run pip install -r requirements.txt

 ## Project description
-This project was made for [Acámica's](https://www.acamica.com/data-science) bootcamp and consists of two iteration:
+This project was made for [Acámica's](https://www.acamica.com/data-science) data science bootcamp and consists of two iteration:
 - **Iteration one**: it starts with a comprehensive `EDA` and applying some simple `data cleaning` techniques to end up building a `machine learning regression model` that performs better than a linear regression.
-Two models have been tried in this project: `decisionTreeRegressor` and `kNeighborsRegressor`
+Two models have been tried in this project: **decisionTreeRegressor** and **kNeighborsRegressor**
-- **Iteration two**: in this version, a more thorough analysis has been performed, performing `data transformation` (imputation, encoding, outliers removal and data scaling) techniques and finally applying more advanced `machine learning regression models` (`XGBRegressor`, `Decision tree optimized with RandomSearchCV`, `XGBRegressor optimized with RandomSearchCV`, `RandomForest regressor`, `RandomForest optimized with RandomSearchCV`, `ADABoost optimized with RandomSearchCV` and `Polynomial regressor`))

-- Project tools:
-  - `Jupyter Notebook`
-  - `Numpy`
-  - `Pandas`
-  - `Seaborn`
-  - `Matplotlib`
-  - `Scikit Learn`
+### Index
 - Scope
 - Factors that influence house price
 - EDA and data cleaning